Breeding, Raising, & Adoption of the Sweetest Holland Lops

 Broken Blue Tort

 We are a very small rabbitry.
-We only have 3 females and 1 males that we breed at the moment.
+We only have 2 females and 1 male that we breed because we obly breed 3 times a year.
 They have a wide range of colors in their lineage that makes it fun to see what kits they will have.
-We usually have litters every 2 - 3 months.
 Each of our baby bunnies can be adopted for a $80 - $100 fee and go home with a pedigree, small bag of Bar & Ale feed, and care sheets.
 Rabbits are easy to care for, but they are still a big responsibility and we want them to go to good homes.
+Going to a new home can be stressful so we do not let them leave before 9wks old.
 Rabbits can get sick and hurt themselves easily.
 They can not go to any normal vet, only a rabbit vet will see them, if they need one.
 We have a Livermore vet on the care sheet if you are local.
 Feel free to contact us if you have any questions.

 - All adoption sales are conducted in accordance with AJC Rabbitry Adoption Sales Policy, regardless of whether the buyer has read it or not.
 By inquiring about or purchasing a rabbit from AJC Rabbitry, you are agreeing to comply with this Sales Policy in its entirety.